 Chances are 2020 has brought big changes for your business.
 With an increasing number of employees working online, more and more communication takes place online and through different tools and apps.
 Companies who deal with sensitive health information must make sure that the tools they are using HIPAA Compliant.
 We’re here to make sure your business adheres to the national standards when it comes to protecting the personal health information of clients and employees.

 We’ve already covered the most common HIPAA violations in the workplace.
-In this post, we’ll discuss what HIPPA stands for, and answer your most pressing questions.
+In this post, we’ll discuss what HIPAA stands for, and answer your most pressing questions.
 Is zoom HIPAA compliant 2020?
 Is Skype?
 We’ll help your get up privacy practices up to snuff.

 - What Does HIPAA Stand For?